lavaground/InvisibleArmor/Invisible Armor README.txt

   Options are simple: Numbers 1 - 7 are representing each armor type from lowest to highest, for both selected and displayed armor.

-  "bm_armor_level_X" is the actual selectable armor type ingame.
+  "bm_armor_level_X" is the actual selectable armor type ingame "var_model_0X" is the armor type that will be displayed.

 ========================================================================================================================